christineelia/Flask-App---Task-Management/README.md

 The Task Management API provides the following endpoints:

 GET /tasks: Retrieve a list of all tasks.
+GET /tasks?page=2&per_page=5: Retrieve a list of all tasks with specified pagination.
 GET /tasks/<int:task_id>: Retrieve a specific task by its ID.
 POST /tasks: Create a new task.
 PUT /tasks/<int:task_id>: Update an existing task by its ID.